 So it’s not exactly going fast, but it’s going.

 One funny quirk of our new space is this sink outside the bathroom, which is just hanging out in full view of the rest of the office.
 Someone suggested that I get a local bamboo artisan to create a simple screen to put here, so that people coming out of the bathroom would have some privacy while using the sink.

 So last week I asked Shiva to go to Mahendrapul with me and stop in at one of the bamboo furniture places.
 He pulled his bike over at the first one we happened to see, where there was a young man Umesh.

 Off all the things we need to set up in the office, the bathroom screen isn’t the one I was most concerned about.
-But when I set about explaining what we needed, Umesh and I began to examine various chairs and tables and hangers he had in his store, organizing designs I liked.
+But when I set about explaining what we needed, Umesh and I began to examine various chairs and tables and hangers he had in his store of handmade bamboo furniture, organizing designs I liked.
 He was extremely attentive and enthusiastic, and as our conversation went on, he couldn’t help himself from admitting that he’d opened his shop just two weeks ago, after fifteen years of working for someone else.

 “I told them, I can make anything,” he said, looking like he’d kind of been bursting to tell somebody this.
 “My hands are full of skills.
 I said, ‘Why are you keeping me down here?’
 And I left and opened this shop.”